History of science fiction: Other medieval literature

 The boundaries between medieval fiction with scientific elements and medieval science can be fuzzy at best.
-In works such as Geoffrey Chaucer "The House of Fame", it is proposed that the titular House of Fame is the natural home of sound, described as a ripping in the air, towards which all sound is eventually attracted, in the same way that the Earth was believed to be the natural home of earth to which it was all eventually attracted.
+In works such as Geoffrey Chaucer's "The House of Fame", it is proposed that the titular House of Fame is the natural home of sound, described as a ripping in the air, towards which all sound is eventually attracted, in the same way that the Earth was believed to be the natural home of earth to which it was all eventually attracted.
 Likewise, medieval travel narratives often contained science-fictional themes and elements.
 Works such as Mandeville's Travels included automata, alternate species and sub-species of humans, including Cynoencephali and Giants, and information about the sexual reproduction of diamonds.
 However, Mandeville's Travels and other travel narratives in its genre mix real geographical knowledge with knowledge now known to be fictional, and it is therefore difficult to distinguish which portions should be considered science fictional or would have been seen as such in the Middle Ages.

 Proto-science fiction in the Enlightenment and Age of Reason

 In the wake of scientific discoveries that characterized the Enlightenment, several new types of literature began to take shape in 16th-century Europe.
 The humanist thinker Thomas More's 1516 work of fiction and political philosophy entitled Utopia describes a fictional island whose inhabitants have perfected every aspect of their society.
 The name of the society stuck, giving rise to the Utopia motif that would become so widespread in later science fiction to describe a world that is seemingly perfect but either ultimately unattainable or perversely flawed.
-The Faust legend (1587) contains an early prototype for the "mad scientist story".
+The Faust legend (1587) contains an early prototype for the mad scientist story.